townmath/cisp400-reader/_sources/back-matter/q200-resources.rst

 `how to teach yourself programming <http://norvig.com/21-days.html>`__.
 Good advice.

-- `Clean Code, A Handbook of Agile Software Craftsmanship <https://en.wikipedia.org/wiki/Special:BookSources/9780132350884>`__
+- :wiki:`Clean Code, A Handbook of Agile Software Craftsmanship <Special:BookSources/9780132350884>`
 - `Code Complete <http://cc2e.com>`__ A true compendium.
   Which may be a 'pro' or a 'con' for you.